PawseySC/shell-hpc/_episodes/01-intro.md

 workflows and allowing you to repeat them easily.

 In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
-Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
+Familiarity with the shell is essential to use Pawsey resources and will be used in Pawsey training.

 As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

-## Nelle's Pipeline: Starting Point
+## Nelle's Pipeline: Example used in material

 Nelle Nemo, a marine biologist, has just returned from a six-month survey of the